alphashell/emailwiz/README.md

 Let's say you want to access your mail with Thunderbird or mutt or another email program.
 For my domain, the server information will be as follows:

-- SMTP server: `mail.lukesmith.xyz`
+- SMTP server: `mail.alphadomain.xyz`
 - SMTP port: 465
-- IMAP server: `mail.lukesmith.xyz`
+- IMAP server: `mail.alphadomain.xyz`
 - IMAP port: 993

 ## Benefited from this?

 I am always glad to hear this script is still making life easy for people.
 If this script or documentation has saved you some frustration, donate here:

-- btc: `bc1qzw6mk80t3vrp2cugmgfjqgtgzhldrqac5axfh4`
-- xmr: `8A5v4Ci11Lz7BDoE2z2oPqMoNHzr5Zj8B3Q2N2qzqrUKhAKgNQYGSSaZDnBUWg6iXCiZyvC9mVCyGj5kGMJTi1zGKGM4Trm`

 ## Sites for Troubleshooting